dedis/cothority/README.md

 For more realistic, large scale simulations you can use DeterLab.
 Find more information on how to use [DeterLab here](Deterlab.md).

-# SDA framework
+# onet framework

 Core of this repository is a framework for implementing secure, distributed systems.
 It does so by offering an API for implementing and running different kind of protocols which may rely on other, pre-defined protocols.

-Using the SDA-cothority framework, you can:
+Using the onet framework, you can:

 * simulate up to 32000 nodes using Deterlab (which is based on [PlanetLab](https://www.planet-lab.org/))